-Each of the 167 data packages for the St. Louis site was reviewed by a member of the BNI St. Louis team and confirmed by a QA/QC representative.
-Every category met procedural requirements for all data packages.
+Each of the 167 data packages for the St. Louis site was reviewed by a member of the BNI St. Louis team and confirmed by a /QC representative.
+Every category met procedural requirements or all data packages.
 When all sample analyses and necessary QA checks were completed in the laboratory, the unused portions of the samples and the sample containers were archived and will be retained until remedial action is complete.
 The independent verification contractor will archive a fraction of the samples for another five years.
-APPENDIX B

-COMPOSITION OF SOILS
+APPENDIX B COMPOSITION OF SOILS

-Composition of Soilsa
+Composition of Soils^a